Creating Custom Balusters and Railing Panels

 To create a custom panel

-Panels can be created using a single Polyline Solid with a hole cut into it, or by using several pieces put together.
+Panels can be created using a single 3D solid with a hole cut into it, or by using several pieces put together.

-1. In a New Plan file, select 3D> Create Orthographic View> Cross Section/Elevation , and click and drag from the bottom of the screen up.
+1. In an empty area of your plan, select 3D> Create Orthographic View> Cross Section/Elevation , then click and drag to create a view.

 Creating a cross section/elevation from the bottom of the screen pointing up

-2. In the elevation view select Build> Primitive> Polyline Solid from the menu, then click and drag to create a Polyline Solid the desired size for the panel.
+2. In the cross section/elevation view, select Build> 3D Solid> 3D Solid from the menu, then click and drag to create a 3D solid the desired size for the panel.

-Materials can be specified on the Materials panel of the Polyline Solid Specification dialog now, or you can wait and change the material when you apply the symbol to your railing.
+Materials can be specified on the Materials panel of the 3D Solid Specification dialog now, or you can wait and change the material when you apply the symbol to your railing.

-3. Next, select CAD> Circles> Circle and click and drag several circles within the Polyline Solid, of which will be cut out to create several holes.
-Continue drawing circles or other shapes that will be cut out of the polyline solid.
+3. Next, select CAD> Circles> Circle and click and drag several circles within the 3D solid, of which will be cut out to create several holes.
+Continue drawing circles or other shapes that will be cut out of the solid.

-• You may want to use a variety of edit tools such as Multiple Copy , Transform/Replicate , and Align/Distribute Along Line to create copies of the circle or preferred shape within this panel.
+You may want to use a variety of edit tools, such as Multiple Copy , Transform/Replicate Object , and Align/Distribute Along Line to create copies of the circle or preferred shape within this panel.

-4. Group select the CAD circles, click the Convert Polyline edit button, and in the Convert Polyline dialog that opens, select Polyline Solid from the list, then click OK.
+4. Group select the CAD circles, click the Convert Polyline edit button, and in the Convert Polyline dialog that opens, select 3D Solid Hole from the list, then click OK.

-Select the Polyline Solid option in the Convert Polyline dialog
+Select the 3D Solid Hole option in the Convert Polyline dialog

-8. In the Convert to Symbol dialog, select Millwork from the Symbol Category drop-down menu, put a check in the Add To Library box , then click OK
+7. In the Convert To Symbol dialog, specify an appropriate Symbol Name, select Millwork from the Symbol Category drop-down menu, check the Add to Library box , then click OK.

 Select the millwork category when converting panels to symbols

-To apply the custom baluster or panel to a railing
+To apply the custom baluster, newel, or panel to a railing

 1. Select an existing railing or select Build> Railing and Deck> Straight Deck Railing or Straight Railing , then click and drag to create a railing.

-2. With the railing selected, click Open Object to display the Deck Railing Specification dialog.
+2. With the railing selected, click the Open Object edit tool.

-3. On the Rail Style panel, select either Balusters or Panels under the Specify Railing section.
+3. On the Rail Style panel of the Railing Specification dialog that opens, select either Balusters or Panels under the Specify Railing section.

 Balusters is chosen on the Rail Style panel of the Railing Specification dialog